Honduras is rebelling against futuristic city of Próspera on its soil

 Tech dollars

-Silicon Valley millionaires, such as PayPal’s Peter Thiel, ploughed their tech dollars into this semi-autonomous Zone of Employment and Economic Development (ZEDE) in 2017 with the idea that it would be the most advanced start-up – or charter – city in the world with minimal taxes and regulations.
+Silicon Valley millionaires, such as PayPal’s Peter Thiel, plowed their tech dollars into this semi-autonomous Zone of Employment and Economic Development (ZEDE) in 2017 with the idea that it would be the most advanced start-up – or charter – city in the world with minimal taxes and regulations.

 "21st century pioneers"